american new wave

 American New Wave was characterized by the elevation of the director as the primary creative force behind a film, following the auteur theory.
 Filmmakers were granted unprecedented creative control, allowing them to charge their projects with unique artistic vision.
 This marked a departure from the traditional studio system, where directors had less influence over the final product.

 The movement introduced narrative experimentation.
-Filmmakers frequently employed non-linearity, flashbacks and ambiguous endings, encouraging viewers to think critically, and engage with the film’s story in a more complex way.
+Filmmakers frequently employed non-linearity, flashbacks and ambiguous endings, encouraging viewers to think critically, and actively engage with the film’s story.
 Topics such as the Vietnam War, civil rights, and the counterculture movement, were reflective of the turbulent sociopolitical landscape of the era.
 Character development were emphasized, often featuring antiheroes and complex, morally ambiguous protagonists.
 Inner struggles and personal journeys took center stage in the storytelling.

 Filmmakers of the New Hollywood era embraced innovative and experimental visual style.
 The use of handheld cameras, unconventional angles, and naturalistic lighting contributed to the immersive and authentic feel of the films, which made visual storytelling a crucial aspect of the New Wave films.